jaacorn/Azure-SIEM-Lab/05_sentinel_workbook/README.md

 | where sourcehost != ""
 | summarize event_count=count() by username, state, country, latitude, longitude, destinationhost, sourcehost, label, timestamp
 ```
-this is the final query I ended with to view the results on a map
+This is the final query I ended with to view the results on a map

 3. Set your query to be displayed by world map

 Note: I also created a second query to display top 10 most common user names attempted.
 All done via KQl queries.
-Picure of the map is in the pictures directory
+Picure of the map is in the pictures directory.